 Such as the Ties that Bind Facebook group.
 This Oregon group of grandparents raising grandchildren is moderated by an experienced grandmother and will give you the opportunity to share your experiences through this crisis, reflect on what it means, and present problems and solutions to the group.

-Meet up with friend (virtually, for now)
+Meet up with friend (virtually, if necessary)

 Identify someone you trust who has a constructive point of view and a healthy emotional intelligence.
 Make a plan to meet online or by phone to discuss what this crisis is teaching you about yourself, your children, your family, and your community.
 Same time, same “place” works best.
 If conversation lags, try using the journal prompts above.